988 (Call/Text/Chat)

 Mental Health Outpatient

-A variety of adult and children’s services in Fort Kent, Madawaska, Caribou, Presque Isle, Houlton, Calais, Machias, and Ellsworth including outpatient therapy, co-occurring mental health and substance use services, couples and family therapy, medication management, Employee and Student Assistance Programs (EAP)/(SAP) and school based mental health therapy services.
+A variety of adult and children’s services in Fort Kent, Madawaska, Caribou, Presque Isle, Houlton, Calais, Machias, and Ellsworth, including outpatient therapy, co-occurring mental health and substance use services, couples and family therapy, medication management, Employee and Student Assistance Programs (EAP)/(SAP), and school-based mental health therapy services.

 Individual/Group Treatment for Mental Health

-Including co-occurring with substance use where every individual (child or adult) who comes to AMHC will receive an initial assessment from a trauma informed care perspective.
+Including co-occurring with substance use, where every individual (child or adult) who comes to AMHC will receive an initial assessment from a trauma-informed care perspective.
 The focus of the assessment is person-centered to ensure individuals are offered the appropriate types of treatment(s) best suited to their needs and interests.

 Couples/Family Therapy